fncbook/fnc/chapter9/trig.md

 ## Exercises

 1. ⌨  Each of the following functions is 2-periodic.
-Use {numref}`Function {number} <function-triginterp>` to plot the function together with its trig interpolants with $n=3,6,9$.
+Use {numref}`Function {number} <function-triginterp>` to make a 3-by-1 grid of plots of the function together with its trigonometric interpolants for $n=3$, $6$, and $9$.
 Then, for $n=2,3,\ldots,30$, compute the max-norm error in the trig interpolant by sampling at $1000$ or more points, and make a convergence plot on a semi-log scale.

     **(a)** $f(x) = e^{\sin (2\pi x)}\qquad$
     **(b)** $f(x) = \log [2+ \sin (3 \pi x ) ]\qquad$